NeoGeographyToolkit/StereoPipeline/docs/examples/msl.rst

       --out_dir rig_out

-Here, ``--robust_threshold`` was increased from the default value of 0.5 to focus harder larger errors.
+Here, ``--robust_threshold`` was increased from the default value of 0.5 to focus more on larger errors.
 To optimize the distortion, one can adjust the rig configuration by setting initial distortion values and type::